Joedir7-lab/Common-cybersecurity-Threats/README.md

 How to protect yourself:
 - Verify anyone asking for sensitive info, even over the phone and Don’t overshare personal details online

-### **5. Denial-of-Service (DoS/DDoS)**
+### DoS/DDoS (denial of service)
-**What it is**: Flooding a website or server with so much traffic that it crashes and real users can’t access it.
+What it is: Flooding a website or server with so much traffic that it crashes and real users can’t access it.

+How it works:
-**How it works**: DoS = one computer.
-DDoS = thousands of infected computers called a "botnet" all attack at once.
+- DoS = one computer.
+- DDoS = thousands of infected computers called a "botnet" all attack at once.

-**Real-life example**: Dyn DNS Attack (2016).
-The Mirai botnet attacked Dyn, a company that runs website addresses.
-Sites like Netflix, Twitter, and Reddit went offline for hours.
+Real-life example: When an attacker floods the server of your favourite game and it ends up not functoning

-**How to protect yourself**:
+How to protect yourself:
-- Use DDoS protection services like Cloudflare
-- Set up traffic rate limits and firewalls
-- Have backup servers
+- Set up traffic rate limits and firewalls and Have backup servers
-- Keep IoT devices patched so they can’t join botnets

----

-## Part C: Critical Thinking
+## Critical Thinking

-**1. Which cyber attack do you think is the most dangerous today, and why?**
+Which cyber attack do you think is the most dangerous today, and why?
-I think **Ransomware** is the most dangerous today.
+I think Ransomware is the most dangerous today.
 Reason: It hits both individuals and critical organizations like hospitals, schools, and pipelines.
 Unlike data theft where you might not know you were hit, ransomware shuts everything down immediately.
-It also makes money for criminals, so attacks keep increasing.
-Even with backups, the downtime can cost millions and risk lives in hospitals.
+It also makes money for criminals.

-**2. If you were the IT manager of a bank, which three security measures would you implement first to protect customers?**
+If you were the IT manager of a bank, which three security measures would you implement first to protect customers?

-1. **Multi-Factor Authentication (MFA) for all accounts** - Even if a password is stolen in a phishing attack, hackers still can’t log in without the second code.
+Multi-Factor Authentication (MFA) for all accounts
+- Even if a password is stolen in a phishing attack, hackers still can’t log in without the second code.
+-
-2. **Employee Security Training + Phishing Simulations** - Most bank breaches start with a person clicking something.
+Employee Security Training and Phishing Simulations
+- Most bank breaches start with a person clicking something.
 Training staff to spot social engineering is the cheapest and most effective defense.
-3. **24/7 Monitoring + Regular Backups** - Constant monitoring to detect attacks early, and daily offline backups so if ransomware hits, we can restore customer data without paying.# Common-cybersecurity-Threats
+24/7 Monitoring + Regular Backups
+  - Constant monitoring to detect attacks early, and daily offline backups so if ransomware hits, we can restore customer data without paying.